 We begin the softball and baseball season at the end of March or early April.
 The season is typically concluded by the end of May but may go into the first part of June; conference championships rotate from year to year.
-St. Thomas currently does not have lights on campus, so games are played in daylight.
-If we were able to provide lights at the new facility, games would start at approximately 6:00 pm and are generally about two to three hours in length.
+Games would start at approximately 6:00 pm and are generally about two to three hours in length.
 Softball games are shorter than baseball games.